 - From Lauterbrunnen, it takes about 35 minutes (21km).

-- From Lucerne, it takes almost 2 hours (despite it is just 80km) but driving the mountain roads will take time.
+- From Lucerne, it takes almost 2 hours (despite it being just 80 km) but driving the mountain roads will take time.

 There are parking spots just outside the village center (it is just a 3-minute walk).
 One hour of parking is less than $1 (have cash ready).